-The number of industries that rely on foreign trade grows exponentially day by day, so being able to translate important documents at a faster rate means higher productivity, which essentially means more money.
+Being able to translate important documents correctly and at a faster rate means higher productivity, which means more money for the businesses involved.

 Unfortunately, it’s not just a case of firing your document into Babel Fish and bob’s your uncle.
 There are numerous disparities from one country’s legal system to the next, as well as various differing grammar and punctuation rules.

 A legal document must be translated correctly to avoid any unwanted consequences or misinterpretations that could potentially affect a business deal, court case or immigration application.

 At Global Languages Services (GLS), we have a wealth of experience in legal translation as well as a diverse team of professional legal translators on hand to turn that Korean marriage certificate into Spanish or that English court document into Hebrew!

 To save you the strain of undergoing a high-intensive D.I.Y crash course on how to learn a new language in 30 days, we’ve provided a few tips to put you on the right track for a stress-free and infallible translation process.
 We have also curated a list on the best way to learn a language, the best language learning apps and how to make a language study plan.

 Get in touch with a Certified Translation Agency